reverscore/rever-media-sdk/README.md

 }
 ```

-### `uploadImage({ file, fileExtension, filePath, fileType })`
+### `upload({ file, fileExtension, filePath, fileType })`

-This method allows to upload an image, either by passing a BLOB file or only specifying the file's path in a mobile device.
+This method allows to upload a file, either by passing a BLOB object or only specifying the file's path in a mobile device.
 It returns a `Rever Media Object`.

 #### Important notes: